 Example: The Flawed Hero

 Think about Katniss Everdeen from “The Hunger Games.”
 She is strong, resourceful, and brave, but she also grapples with inner conflicts about survival and morality.
 Perfect as a warrior?
-No. But her imperfections make her admirable and realistic.
+No. However, her flaws build respect and help her feel genuinely human.

 Motivation and Goals